 24. Poland Has Its Own Version of Valentine’s Day

 Kupała or Wianki is celebrated on June 21st, the ‘Feast of St. John the Baptist’ day.
 Men jump over bonfires and, women hope for wreaths.
 Wreaths with candles on one side of the river are floated to the other side and if one comes to you, you’ll be lucky in love.

-25. Poland is One of the Most Religious Country in Europe
+25. Poland is One of the Most Religious Countries in Europe

 While Poland doesn’t have a ‘Pope Channel’ on TV (I’m not sure where some editors of other articles took this from?), it does have a popular Catholic TV Station and a Catholic Radio.
 Religion also isn’t separated from the State.
 Not to mention that Poland is a proud owner of the tallest statue of Jesus in the world.
 Move over Christ the Redeemer…